 Moreover, the acquisition did little to stem the decline of Netscape Navigator.
 Under AOL’s ownership, the browser continued to lose ground to Internet Explorer, and development efforts were increasingly focused on the Mozilla project and its successor, Firefox.
 By the early 2000s, it had become clear that Netscape Navigator’s days were numbered.

 As we reflect on the decline and acquisition of Netscape, it’s important to remember the broader context in which these events took place.
-The tech industry was undergoing a seismic shift during this period, with the dot-com bubble reaching its peak and then bursting, leaving many companies struggling to survive.
+The tech industry was undergoing a seismic shift during this period, with the dot-com bubble reaching its peak and bursting, leaving many companies struggling to survive.
 Amidst this backdrop of upheaval and uncertainty, Netscape’s fall from grace stands as a poignant reminder of the fickle nature of success in the fast-paced world of technology.

 The AOL acquisition also had some interesting indirect consequences for the tech industry.
 For example, a group of former Netscape employees went on to found the highly successful enterprise software company Loudcloud, which was later renamed Opsware and ultimately acquired by Hewlett-Packard for $1.6 billion.
 This entrepreneurial spirit and drive for innovation, nurtured during the early days of Netscape, would continue to shape the careers of many former employees long after the company’s heyday.